US vs 2 party final.mp3

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including automated subtitles, powerful integrations and APIs, advanced search, enterprise-grade admin tools, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including powerful integrations and APIs, upload many different filetypes, automated subtitles, transcribe multiple languages, and easily transcribe your Zoom meetings.
 Try Sonix for free today.